 House Calls: For collections of 1000 or more, we can make house calls but only if we think the collection is worth pursuing.
 We will need to know as much as possible about your records before we schedule a visit.

 What We Pay: This is entirely a function of current market value.
 We will pay a healthy percentage of retail value for rare and in-demand items.
 For common or low demand items, we can only pay a small amount per record–and this will be the case most of the time.
 We cannot give you a guesstimate without seeing the records and even providing an estimate as to what we would pay “per record” is not possible.
 Suffice to say that most customers who sell to us leave happy–very few do not accept our offers.

 General: We are overstocked in most areas.
 While we’re really interested in buying good collections, please understand that sometimes we’ll pass on what you bring in simply because we don’t have the space.
-Also, please remember that while some records do have value, most do not.
 Music fans today can choose many different media for their music enjoyment, and records are a small, but vibrant part of that.

 Records: Generally rock, soul and jazz 45′s or LP’s, we do not buy 78′s.
 Condition is very important–both covers (LP’s primarily) and records.
 They don’t have to be perfect, but hopefully well taken care of.
 Large collections are fine.
-If you have a collection larger than will fit in a car, we can come to you if we think it’s going to be worthwhile.
 We are especially interested in former radio DJ, RCA or record industry employee collections.